 Family immigration is a form of residence permit that is granted on the basis of the applicant’s association with the person of reference.
 The person of reference is the person the applicant wishes to be reunited with or to establish a family life with.

 The right to family immigration is regulated in the Immigration Act (utlendingsloven) Chapter 6, which provides a list of all the possible grounds for lawful family immigration.
-Two important conditions which must be fulfilled, is that the person of reference has a valid residence permit and that he or she fulfills the maintenance requirements.
+Two conditions must be fulfilled: the person of reference must have a valid residence permit and he or she must fulfill the maintenance requirements.
 From the date of the decision the person of reference needs to have a certain level of income.
-This assessment concerns whether the person of reference has earned enough money in the last year and if it is likely that he will earn enough in the upcoming year.
+This assessment concerns whether the person of reference has earned enough money in the past year and whether or not he is likely to earn enough in the upcoming year.
 It is, therefore, not sufficient to show that the person of reference income will be satisfactory in the future.
 In some cases exceptions can be made.
-The other conditions for family immigration is listed in the specific statutes.
+The other conditions for family immigration are listed in the specific statutes.

 The right to residence after Chapter 6 can be denied if it is likely that the marriage is entered against the will of one of the two parties.
 In our experience, the UDI places particular emphasis on the age difference between the applicant and the person of reference, as well as the culture in their home country in the assessment of whether the marriage was entered against the will of one of the parties.
 It can be difficult to prove that the marriage is voluntary if there is a significant age difference, and the applicant or person of reference is from a country with a culture that endorses forced marriage.

 In order to obtain a residence permit, one must also be able to document the basis for the application, for example with a birth certificate or a marriage certificate.
 UDI requires that such documents are attested from the right authority.
 UDI can demand a legal marriage certificate.
 This means that it in some cases is required that the documents have an apostille stamp that verifies the origin of the documents.
 It is important to know that it is the applicant’s responsibility to prove that the conditions for family immigration are met, and if there is any doubt UDI/UNE will conclude on what is most probable.

 If a residence permit is granted, it applies only for a limited period.
 If conditions change, UDI may also recall the residence permit.
 You may then reapply for a new residence permit on the basis of other conditions.